Evidence-based practice

-Evidence-based practice is the idea that occupational practices ought to be based on scientific evidence.
+Evidence-based practice (EBP) is the idea that occupational practices ought to be based on scientific evidence.
 The movement towards evidence-based practices attempts to encourage and, in some instances, require professionals and other decision-makers to pay more attention to evidence to inform their decision-making.
 The goal of evidence-based practice is to eliminate unsound or outdated practices in favor of more-effective ones by shifting the basis for decision making from tradition, intuition, and unsystematic experience to firmly grounded scientific research.
 The proposal has been controversial, with some arguing that results may not specialize to individuals as well as traditional practices.

 Evidence-based practices have been gaining ground since the introduction of evidence-based medicine and have spread to the allied health professions, education, management, law, public policy, architecture, and other fields.
 In light of studies showing problems in scientific research (such as the replication crisis), there is also a movement to apply evidence-based practices in scientific research itself.
 Research into the evidence-based practice of science is called metascience.

 An individual or organisation is justified in claiming that a specific practice is evidence-based if, and only if, three conditions are met.
 First, the individual or organisation possesses comparative evidence about the effects of the specific practice in comparison to the effects of at least one alternative practice.
 Second, the specific practice is supported by this evidence according to at least one of the individual's or organisation's preferences in the given practice area.
 Third, the individual or organisation can provide a sound account for this support by explaining the evidence and preferences that lay the foundation for the claim.